 Department Manager means a Dietitian who is appointed by AHCL as the Manager of the Department and is expected to demonstrate the below to the satisfaction of AHCL.

-Echosonographer means a person who has completed a Diploma in Echosonography and is accredited with ASAR.
+Echosonographer means a person who has completed a qualification in Echosonography and is accredited with ASAR, and includes a student sonographer undertaking an ASAR accredited untrasound course.

+Echosonographer Level 1, Grade 1 means a student sonographer undertaking an ASAR accredited ultrasound course.

+Echosonographer Level 1, Grade 2 means a student sonographer who has successfully completed one year of an ASAR accredited ultrasound course.

-Echosonographer Level 1, Grade 1 means person with less than one year of full time experience.
-Progression to Level 2 is automatic on completion of one year full-time or equivalent hours.
+Echosonographer Level 1, Grade 3 means a person with less than one year of full time experience, post-qualification.
+Progression to Level 4 is automatic on completion of one year full-time or equivalent hours.

-Echosonographer Level 1, Grade 2 means a person with one year of service but less than two years' full time or equivalent hours.
-Progression to Grade 2 is automatic on the completion of service.
+Echosonographer Level 1, Grade 4 means a person with at least one year of service but less than 3 years full time or equivalent hours, post qualification.
+Progression to Level 2 is automatic on the completion of 3 years’ full-time service or equivalent hours.

-Echosonographer Level 2 means a person who has completed two years' of service full-time or equivalent hours.
+Echosonographer Level 2 means a person who has completed 3 years' of service full-time or equivalent hours, post qualification.
 A sonographer at this level will be required to supervise and mentor Echosonographers at a lower level.

 Nothing in this classification prevents an Echosonographer or Vascular Sonographer for applying for a Section Manager role in the AHCL Ultrasound Department.